 On the closing day or very shortly before, you will meet with your lawyer to review the deal and settle the finances.
 The lawyer will have determined how much you owe including your share of taxes and utilities (called ADJUSTMENTS) and he’ll present you will the final bill.
 You’ll need to keep in mind that you’ll need to pay the closing costs, which include adjustments, legal fees and real estate commissions.
 Typically you should have at least 7% of the sale price on hand to meet these obligations.

 You’ll hand over a bank draft, money order or certified cheque (as determined by you and your lawyer in advance) and all of the keys/pass-cards/fobs and codes required for the new buyer to access the property.
-You and I can also make arrangements to have another set of keys left with the brokerage or at the property in order to make moving day smoother for both yourself and the seller.
+We can also make arrangements to have another set of keys left with the brokerage or at the property in order to make moving day smoother for both yourself and the seller.

 You should keep in touch with your lender and make sure that the funds are transferred to your account on the closing day.
 Many banks get tardy with this and it can cause a lot of panic at the last minute.
 Again, communication with your mortgage broker is key.
 Keep in touch.